-Maybe sites which have to be concerned about expired content have a propensity to be enormous - frequently comprised of thousands of pages.
+Maybe sites that have to be concerned about expired content have the propensity to be enormous - frequently comprised of thousands of pages.
 Therefore, recommendations have to be clear and manageable.
 Taking an individual look at all perished and out-of-stock products is unrealistic.
-Start thinking, is there a way we might build a process for these kind of changes?
+Start thinking, is there a way we might build a process for these kinds of changes?

 I. The 404 Error